CISSY-XIAOCHENYUAN/cissy-research-group/content/publication/li-dual-tree-2018/index.md

   the watermark signal.
 Experimental results show that the proposed method is robust against common signal processing attacks and de-synchronization attacks, such as re-quantization, resampling, MP3 compression, cropping, and so on.
-Comparisons with the existing methods also show the superiority of our proposed method.
+Comparisons with the existing methods also show the superiority of our proposed method.</div>
 tags:
 - Watermarking
 - Discrete wavelet transforms